kitware-resonant/kitware-resonant.github.io/resonant_docs/explanation/resonant.rst

 Ecosystem
 ---------

-Functionality is broken into `many tagged repositories on GitHub <https://github.com/orgs/kitware-resonant/repositories?`_.
+Functionality is broken into `many repositories on GitHub <https://github.com/kitware-resonant>`_.
 Each does one thing well and can generally be used on its own.

 * `django-s3-file-field <https://github.com/kitware-resonant/django-s3-file-field>`_